josevictor1/Computational-Intelligence/README.md

-Repository refer at the subject Computational Inteligence.
+Repository refer at the subject Computational Intelligence.